Lexus extended warranty coverage overview

 Where can you buy a Lexus extended warranty?

 You can only purchase a Lexus VSA from a participating Lexus dealer.
-Some dealers only sell third-party warranties, so ensure your dealer participates in the extended warranty program.
+Some dealers only sell third-party warranties, so check that your dealer participates in the extended warranty program.

 How do you cancel a Lexus extended warranty?